Establishing the differences between adopting from the UK or from overseas

 In an inter-country adoption, all expenses are passed onto the adopters, and it begins to add up and become very expensive.
 There are 150 people involved in an international adoption and each of them is rewarded for their services.
 Despite Article 21 of UN Convention on the Rights of the Child which states: State Parties shall...(c) Ensure that the child concerned by inter-country adoption enjoys safeguards and standards equivalent to those existing in the case of national adoption (where there is no charge), the Home Study will set you back up to £6500.
 The Department for Education has just imposed a fee of £1775 for their services, and other major UK costs are notarization and legalisation of documents.

-The services of a foreign adoption agency, (if you are needing one, which you do not for all countries), will costs between £20 - £40 000.
+The services of a foreign adoption agency, (if you are needing one, which you do not for all countries), will be additional.
+These costs vary.
 On top of this is your travel and accommodation.
 It is though, important to bear in mind that usually it does not cost anything to actually adopt a child in most countries - it is all the professional services that you are paying for.

 Being aware of where you can cut financial corners, as you can find out being a member of International Adoption Guide can save you enormous amounts in the long run.